Agents consume. Humans and platforms buy.

 FAQ

-What is a paid agent?
+What is delegated paid API access?

-Is paid agent monetization only about payments?
+Is delegated paid access only about payments?

 Does SatGate paid-rail governance use L402?

-Related paid-agent controls
+Related delegated access controls